Consumer Products MDL-3047 Actively Recruiting Northern District of California

 Have there been any settlements?

 Two case-specific settlements have been reached, both on the eve of the K.G.M. v.
 Meta state-court bellwether trial in January 2026: Snap (Jan 22) and TikTok (Jan 27).
 Both are confidential and neither company admitted liability.
 There is no MDL-wide or class-wide settlement, and Meta and Google did not settle — they went to verdict and lost.
+In early August 2026, TikTok also agreed to settle three more California bellwether cases on confidential terms ahead of an October 2026 trial; Meta, YouTube, and Snap remain set for that trial.

 What was the K.G.M. v.
 Meta verdict?